dgaydukov/cert-aws/files/sa.md

 You can also create single endpoint that supports multiple protocols (yet if one of the supported protocol FTP - endpoint would be accessible only within vpc)
 * set up users by integrating with microsoft AD, LDAP, any custom identity provider
 * assign IAM role to provide access to s3 bucket

+###### SNS
+Simple Notification Service - allows you to send notification to sqs/email/http/sms/lambda/mobilePush.
+It uses pub-sub model, so notification is pushed to consumer, no need for polling.
+Message Filtering - allows to subscriber create a filter and receive not all messages from sns, but only subset that conforms to filter.
+There are 2 types of emails:
+* json-email - in case emails are processing by some api, then whole email body would be json
+* email - in case emails are processing by end users, who view them in their mail client (with html, links and so on) SNS supports only standard sqs queue (not FIFO).
+You can subscribe multiple sqs/lambda to sns, so when message sent by sns it would be pushed to all subscribed sqs queues or lambdas.
+Subscription registration - topic must confirm subscription before starting to get messages to prevent spamming.
+So you should confirm that you own api/sqs/email:
+* http(s) - sns POST the confirmation message (containing a token) to the specified URL, your api should call `/ConfirmSubscription` with this token.
+* email(email-json) - sns send email with link, use should click the link
+* sqs - sns sends challenge message containing a token, you should call `/ConfirmSubscription` api to confirm you have access to sqs queue
+SNS is durable storage, it stores message across several AZ before confirming message receipt.
+Just like sqs, sns may occasionally deliver message trice due to distributed nature, so try to design your subscribers to be idempotent.
+If subscriber unavailable for specified retry number (for example http method was removed from your api), message would be discarded.
+There are 2 types of sms:
+* transactional - sms would be delivered over routes with the highest delivery reliability (otp or pin code)
+* promotional - sent over routes that have a reasonable delivery reliability, but cheaper than transactional Multiple size of sms is 140 chars, if size exceeds this, sns split message into several messages.
+Mobile push notification can be sent to mobile devices where your app is installed and user allowed push notification.
+Direct addressing - you can push notification to single subscriber instead of pushing to all subscribers.
+SNS vs SQS:
+* sns - push based, consumer don't need to poll data, data would be pushed to them
+* sqs - poll based, once message in queue, consumer need to poll it, handle and remove from queue SNS vs SES for email sending - although both can be used to send emails, there are some differences
+* sns - for sending emails for developers in case some failures
+    * body limit - 8KB, so you can't send attachments
+    * to receive emails user must be subscribed to email topic
+* ses - sending emails for end users
+    * supports custom email header fields, and many MIME types